Special Educational Needs & Disabilities

 If your daughter has:

-it is possible to arrange a visit to Presdales, and a meeting with me during the summer term.
+it will be possible to arrange a visit to Presdales, and a meeting with me during the summer term.

 To help identify learning strengths and difficulties at an early stage, all Year 7 students undertake a range of assessments within the first few weeks of starting.
 Assessments consist of:

-On occasion, if the above assessments indicate that your child may have some mild learning difficulties, a member of the SEND team will contact you to discuss the results and any concerns you have.
-If appropriate, we will offer your child an Exam Access Arrangement (EAA) assessment which is carried out on site by a qualified assessor.
-This assessment helps us to pinpoint if there are specific areas of difficulty which may mean that your child could receive extra time in exams and extra support in some lessons.
+On occasion, if the above assessments indicate that a student may have some mild learning difficulties, a member of the SEND team will contact you to discuss the results and any concerns you have.
+If appropriate, we will offer the student an Exam Access Arrangement (EAA) assessment which is carried out on site by a qualified assessor.
+This assessment helps us to pinpoint if there are specific areas of difficulty which may mean that the student could receive extra time in exams and extra support in some lessons.
 Please note, EAA assessments are not diagnostic.

 Students joining mid-year and in Year 12:

-If your daughter/son joins Presdales during the school year, or in Year 12, please make us aware if they have any SEND needs, and/or if they received extra support at their previous school.
+If a student joins Presdales during the school year, or in Year 12, please make us aware if they have any SEND needs, and/or if they received extra support at their previous school.
 We will contact their previous school for relevant information such as CATs results but if this information is not available, we will arrange for students to sit CATs assessments soon after joining.

 If you think your child may have SEND you are welcome to contact me to discuss your concerns.
 In the first instance please email me outlining your concerns.

-School staff will work closely with you and your child to ensure that your child receives the right level of support and challenge for them, depending on need.
-Ongoing communication between students and their families, and school staff, is encouraged: we are a team working together to ensure the happiness, well-being and best outcomes for your child.
+School staff will work closely with students to ensure that they receive the right level of support and challenge for them, depending on need.
+Ongoing communication between students and their families/guardians, and school staff, is encouraged: we are a team working together to ensure the happiness, well-being and best outcomes for each student.

 Quality First Teaching (QFT) strategies: At Presdales all lessons incorporate the ‘Top 12’ teaching strategies which support students in their learning (a copy of this is attached on the ‘Top 12’ tab).
 Some students, who require additional SEND support also have a Pupil Passport which teachers use to plan and teach lessons personalised to the needs of individuals.
 Teaching staff and Teaching Assistants receive regular updates about students.
 Throughout the term ‘Teach Meets’ are organised to share good practice among staff who are involved with students requiring additional SEND support.

-Extra support in small groups: It may be necessary for your child to receive extra support in a small group.
+Extra support in small groups: It may be necessary for some students to receive extra support in a small group.
 We currently have students receiving support in: Maths Skills, Literacy, Speech and Language Therapy, Study Skills, Life Skills and Social Skills.
 Some students in Key Stage 3 are placed into a smaller teaching group for Maths and English lessons.
+Literacy Gold is also used to improve the skills needed to read: eye control, phonological awareness, phonics and vocabulary.

 Monitoring students’ progress: I meet regularly with Heads of Year, the Assistant Heads for Key Stages 3 and 4, the Assistant Head of Inclusion, and the Deputy Head of Curriculum – together we monitor students’ behaviour, attitude and general progress as part of the school reporting system.
-If there is cause for concern, a member of staff will make contact with you to discuss how we can best support your child.
-If you have any specific concerns about your child’s learning needs please contact their Form Tutor or me.
+If there is cause for concern, a member of staff will make contact with you to discuss how we can best support your child/the child you care for.
+If you have any specific concerns about your child’s learning needs, please contact their Form Tutor, Head of Year or me.

 Involvement of specialists: Occasionally I may suggest the involvement of a specialist, such as: an educational psychologist, speech and language therapist, dyslexia specialist teacher, ADHD and/or autism mentor etc. Please be assured that you will be fully involved at every stage of this process.